gerlos/bbbattendance/README.md

 # BBBattendance

 This program parses **BigBlueButton** logs for a specific date, looking for meeting start and stop events, and user join and left events.
 Can filter events based on room name and user name.
-Can be run on its own or included as a module in other projects.
+It can be run on its own or included as a module in other projects.

 It can be used to extract user attendance to meetings, for example for students attending online classes.